 pigment), the symptom only appears on leaves.

 *FrMV does not kill plumeria plant.
-Most virused plumerias are apparently normal with symptoms which occasionally appear on flower and/or leaf.
+Most virused plumerias are apparently normal with symptoms which occasionally appear on a few flowers and/or a few leaves.
 Some cultivars may frequently (or hardly) exhibit symptoms especially the color breaks on flower petals.
-However, the growth of a few cultivars may few cultivars may be severely impaired by FrMV infection.
+However, the growth of a few cultivars may be severely impaired by FrMV infection.